An Illustrated Guide of the Modern Approaches of Hamilton-Jacobi Equations and Control Problems with Discontinuities: Vanishing viscosity approximation (I): convergence via flux-limited solutions

 where $H=H_1$ in $\Omega_1$ and $H_2$ in $\Omega_2$, and $u_0$ is bounded continuous function in $\R^N$.
-If the $u^\eps$ are uniformly bounded in $\R^N \times (0,T)$ and $C^1$ in $x_N$ in a neighborhood of $\H$, then, as $\eps\to0$, the sequence $(u^\eps)_\eps$ converges locally uniformly in $\R^N \times (0,T)$ to $\VFp$, the maximal Ishii subsolution of \eqref{pb:half-space}. \end{theorem} \begin{remark} A priori \eqref{pb:viscous1}-\eqref{pb:viscousid1} is a uniformly parabolic problem and the regularity we assume on $(u^\eps)$ is reasonnable.
-Indeed the function $u^\eps$ is expected to be $C^1$ since it is also expected to be in $W^{2,r}_{loc}$ (for any $r>1$).
-On the other hand, it is worth pointing out that, as long as $\eps>0$, it is not necessary to impose a condition on $\H$ because of the strong diffusion term. \end{remark}
+If the $u^\eps$ are uniformly bounded in $\R^N \times (0,\Tf)$ and $C^1$ in $x_N$ in a neighborhood of $\H$, then, as $\eps\to0$, the sequence $(u^\eps)_\eps$ converges locally uniformly in $\R^N \times (0,\Tf)$ to $\VFp$, the maximal Ishii subsolution of \eqref{pb:half-space}. \end{theorem} \begin{remark} A priori \eqref{pb:viscous1}-\eqref{pb:viscousid1} is a uniformly parabolic problem and the regularity we assume on $(u^\eps)$ is reasonable.
+Indeed the function $u^\eps$ is expected to be $C^1$ since it is also expected to be in $W^{2,r}_{\rm loc}$ (for any $r>1$).
+On the other hand, it is worth pointing out that, as long as $\eps>0$, it is not necessary to impose a condition on $\H$ because of the strong diffusion term: a codimension 1 set is not ``seen'' by the diffusive equation. \end{remark}

-Contrary to the proof relying on the Lions-Souganidis approach, the arguments we use in this section strongly rely on the structure of the Hamiltonians and on the arguments of the comparison proof.
-It has the advantage anyway to identify the limit in terms of control problems.
-An other way to do it goes through the connections between the Kirchoff condition and Flux-limiters conditions (See Section~\ref{sec:KCvsFL}).